ftlabs/text-summarization-experiment/README.md

 --log_root=textsum/log_root \
 --eval_dir=textsum/log_root/eval

-**Moving the already trained model**
+## Moving the already trained model

-While training the model we can then move it to another machine to continue the training or use the model to see how it performs.
-In order to do that we just need to copy the log_root folder, which contains the most recent checkpoints that were created during the training.
-Pasting the log_root folder inside the textsum directory of a project already built with bazel, will carry over everything that is needed to have an identical model.
+Moving an already existing/trained model to another machine either to continue training or use it to get some results, is a very easy task.
+Just copy the log_root folder, as defined during the training, evaluation and decoding process.
+This folder contains the most recent checkpoints that were created during the training, the results produced when decoding and the evaluation scores.
+Pasting the log_root folder inside the textsum directory of a project already built with bazel, will create an identical model ready to use.